h1ddengames/qashowcase/README.md

 A showcase of my QA abilities by creating an automation framework using Java, Selenium, TestNG.
 In short: this framework will be a BDD-POM hybrid framework with support for API and database testing.

 **Important note: in the process of building up the framework from scratch, it's unavoidable that there will be files leftover to represent what the framework looked like at an earlier point.
 Additionally, I have decided to keep multiple versions of the POM implementation within the framework.
-It is up to the automation architect to decide which version to implement based on the needs of the company they work for.**
+It is up to the automation framework architect to decide which version to implement based on the needs of the company they work for.**

 This framework will include the following: